-This is a setting (under View menu, Setup window, Mixer, E to E mode).
-More usually you would want to hear audio from the physical input when you press the RECORD ENABLE buttons for the streams; this is the default setting and "E to E on record enabled streams" ticked.
-You do have the option to disable this.
-This determines what happens when the Playlist is stopped.
+There is a setting (under View menu, Setup window, Mixer, Input Monitoring) for the monitoring mode.
+By default (and always when using a DSP card or a WDM driver), you would want to hear audio from the physical input when you press the RECORD ENABLE buttons for the streams.
+This is the default setting with 'E to E on record enabled streams' ticked.